pmainguet/udemy-courses/Javascript/README.md

 ### Creation of scoping chain

 * scoping answers the question "where we can access a certain variable ?"
-* each new function creates a scope: the space/environment in which the varialbes it defines are accessible. in other languages, for/if/while blocks can create scope but NOT in JS
+* each new function creates a scope: the space/environment in which the variables it defines are accessible. in other languages, for/if/while blocks can create scope but NOT in JS
 * Lexical scoping: a function that is lexically within another function gets access to the scope of the outer/parent function
 * the global scope never has access to function scope
 * execution stack != scope chain